Customer Journey Mapping

 Sentiment Evaluations

 Each touchpoint and moment customers experience with you will carry a sentiment value.
 Pain points might arise while integrating data sources or confusion surfaces while evaluating complex data reports.
-Recognizing these areas informs where to prioritize product education, improve feature guidance, or adjust support to better serve climate tech software users in ways that support both their operational and environmental goals.
+Recognizing these areas informs where to prioritize product education, improve feature guidance, or adjust support to better serve climate tech software users in ways that support their operational and environmental goals.

 -